 Attendance is monitored half termly by the Attendance Team and individual children, who are a cause for concern, are closely tracked.
 Parents may receive advice letters and/or be asked to arrange a meeting to discuss things further.

 A child with attendance below 90% is classed as a ‘Persistent Absentee’.
-Meetings will take place for all persistent absentees and if a persistent absentee’s attendance does not improve, the school will take the necessary steps to address this.
+Meetings will take place if a persistent absentee’s attendance does not improve, the school will take the necessary steps to address this.